Bonifacio Gillego: Military career

+He was also part of the resistance during the Japanese occupation of the Philippines.
 As a soldier, Gillego served in the Korean War and served in Operation Brotherhood in Laos.

 Marcos Era: Exile and Resistance

-Gillego was exiled in the United States for 14 years during Martial Law.
+Gillego was exiled in the United States for 14 years during martial law.
 He was one of the leaders of the opposition to Marcos in the United States and was a member of the Movement for a Free Philippines (MFP) during his exile.
-Gillego was often interviewed by American Press and Western media to expose Marcos' fraud, particularly with his military medal decorations.
+Gillego was often interviewed by American and western media to expose Marcos' fraud, particularly with his military medal decorations.
 Through his writings and countless interviews with the American press, Gillego publicly questioned Marcos' war record.
 In 1986, he served on the Commission on Good Government on behalf of President Corazon Aquino to find real estate holdings of the Marcoses in New York.

 Congress

 As a Congressman, "Boni" was known for his spartan lifestyle and stance against government corruption.
-One of his great accomplishments in Congress was agrarian reform legislation passed in June 1988.
+One of his key accomplishments in Congress was agrarian reform legislation passed in June 1988.